YaashviiPThakkarr/YaashviiPThakkarr.github.io/README.md

 # yaashviipthakkarr.github.io

-This is my personal website written in html with the template support from Bedimcode.
+This is my personal website written in HTML, CSS and Javascript with the template support from Bedimcode.

 ## Page Description
 - index.html: main page including information about me, the link to my resume, professional and educational journey and some projects